PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Discussion

+A limitation of PCA leverage-based outlier removal is that the proposed thresholding rule is, as in regression, somewhat ad-hoc.
+However, the use of the median leverage across observations as a benchmark is a reasonable approach, and we have tested a range of threholds.
+Based on our reliability analysis we expect a threshold of $4$ of $5$ times the median leverage to work well in practice for fMRI, but for different types of data the researcher may wish to re-evaluate this choice.
+In particular, fMRI volumes containing artifacts tend to be very different from those volumes free of outliers, so a relatively high threshold for leverage and robust distance tends to work well; in other contexts, outliers may be more subtle.

-While the proposed methods have been designed and validated for resting-state fMRI data, they may be easily extended to other types of medical imaging data, such as task fMRI and EEG data, as well as other types of high-dimensional data.
-Furthermore, they may also be extended to group analyses; future work should focus on exploring these directions.
+While the proposed methods have been designed and validated for resting-state fMRI data, they may be easily extended to other types of medical imaging data, such as task fMRI and EEG data, as well as other types of HD data.
+Furthermore, they may also be extended to group analyses.
+Future work should focus on exploring these directions.

 As the availability of large fMRI datasets continues to grow, automated outlier detection methods are becoming essential for the effective use of such data.
 In particular, the reliability of analyses employing these diverse datasets may be negatively impacted by the presence of poor quality data.
-The outlier detection approach we propose stands to improve the quality of such datasets, thus enhancing the possibilities to use these data to understand neurological diseases and brain function in general.
+The outlier detection methods we propose have the potential to improve the quality of such datasets, thus enhancing the possibilities to use these data to understand neurological diseases and brain function in general.